wbrakowski/AL-Navigator/README.md

 ![Create Procedure Stub](resources/CreateProcedureStub.gif)

-- UPDATE 04.05.2020: Seems like someone else decided to rebuild that feature in a more stable way so I removed it.
+- UPDATE 04.05.2020: Seems like someone else decided to also build the same feature in a more stable way.
+- Check out the extension "AL CodeActions" if you want to automatically create procedures in the future :-)

 ## Known Issues